 07 of 11

-For rolling out thin layers of creative paperclay, clay, modeling material for casting, or polymer clay.
-Acrylic rolling pins such as this one are small, very even and easy to use and clean.
+A rolling pin is a basic but useful tool for rolling out thin layers of creative paperclay, clay, modeling material for casting, or polymer clay.
+Acrylic rolling pins are small, even and easy to use and clean.
 If you cannot find an acrylic rolling pin in your craft suppliers, a plastic supply house may be able to cut you a length of plexiglass or acrylic material to use.
 In a pinch, small glass jars can be used as rolling pins.

 08 of 11